-Next Generation Technologies Fund – Policy-Defined Networking (Medium priority) (expired)
+Next Generation Technologies Fund – Policy-Defined Networking (Medium priority) (closed)

 Software Defined Networks (SDN) offer a unique agile platform for measuring, monitoring and empowering distributed networks with control capabilities over the transported traffic.
 Such an architecture requires however the ability to manage multiple, dynamically changing policies for network access, network security and traffic prioritisation as well as resolving potentially conflicting policies.
 This research will focus on using the SDN technology to formally verify and enforce that distributed systems apply and conform to a set of policies.
 This work has application to Defence platforms where there is a need to address cyber worthiness in particular where there are numerous integrated cyber capabilities.